gatoraid-dev/Gatoraid/README.md

 To be honest, I didn't do much today, I really was just polishing the map and trying to think of an efficient way to make the system of infinite rooms.
 You could call it a brainstorm.
 I finished Day 3 at about 12:10 am, so you might be able to tell that as I was brainstorming I was also just procrastinating, doing other things.

 ##### (No image avaliable, same as Day 2)

+#### Day 4

+I had some personal stuff to attend to, so I couldn't keep the development daily.
+I also realized that giving the game a visual and calling it "simple" at the same time would be kind of misleading(not that it would hurt though).
+Because of this, I decided to scrap the visual and room idea and just stay completely text based, confronting one enemy after the other with no end.
+Now it's starting to sound like a generic dungeon-crawler.
+I worked a little bit on the enemy randomizer and the different commands you could use(`use \[item]` and `proceed`), but overall I didn't complete much today either.
+This was written 11/17/21.